Cladorhiza

 Cladorhiza is a genus of carnivorous sponges, comprising around 40 species found in oceans around the world.
 Cladorhiza is the type genus of the family Cladorhizidae.

 Description

-Species of Cladorhiza occur in a diverse range of shapes, some ranging from globular to spherical to conical, with others attaining a tree-like or bush-like appearance.
+Species of Cladorhiza show a wide variety of forms.
+Some are globular, spherical, or conical, while others grow in tree-like or bush-like shapes.
 Many species have a narrow stalk or stem.
 Most species range from 2 to 12 cm in height, with a few attaining heights of 20 to 40 cm.

 Species

 As of 2014, 40 valid species of Cladorhiza are recognized.